TEXTURED BABY FOODS TO ADULT FOOD

 STAGE OF DEVELOPMENT

 At 11 months-old my baby has mastered the pincer grip and can feed himself big and small pieces of food.
-He cannot use a spoon yet unless I aggresively guide him.
+He cannot use an infant spoon yet unless I aggresively guide him.
 I think he’s also more interested in playing with the spoon than using it as a tool to feed himself.
 I should be trying to let him self-feed with a spoon everyday but I don’t because HUGE MESS.
 But when I do let him use a spoon, I go back to feeding him some thick, textured purées which can help reduce the HUGE MESS.

 10 BABY FOOD RECIPES ROUND UP FOR 11 MONTHS